amirul1000/login_logout_register_phpmysqlhtml/README.md

 "# login_logout_register_phpmysqlhtml"

-Login Logout Register in PHP MySQL HTML FORM
+Login Logout Register in PHP MySQL WITH HTML FORM
 =============================================

 In this Baisc PHP MySQL Tutorial